prodo-dev/prodo/docs/content/01_introduction/core-concepts.md

 The types for your app state and any plugin state are contained in your **model**.
 You then use variables from this model to watch parts of the state, dispatch actions, or interact with plugins.
-The beneifit of using variables from your model is that they are all typed properly.
+The benefit of using variables from your model is that they are all typed properly.

 ```ts